TGAC/COPO-documentation/retrieval/copo-api.rst

      sample has been accepted by a sample manager [#f10]_.
    * The ``biosampleAccession`` is referred to as ``biosampleAccession`` in COPO and ``biosample_id`` in :abbr:`ENA (European Nucleotide Archive)`.
-   * To query multiple biosample accessions, provide them as a comma separated list in this endpoint.
+   * To query by multiple biosample accessions, provide them as a comma separated list in this endpoint.

 .. code-block:: bash